Kmurgana/Templates-DSML-Trainee/README.md

 ✅ 3) Adapting information, identifying and correcting anomalies 🔧

-✅ 4) Preparing data for training and testing 🏃♂️
+✅ 4) Preparing data for training and testing 🏃

-✅ 5) Training the model with training data🏋️♀️
+✅ 5) Training the model with training data🏋️

 ✅ 6) Making predictions with test data 🤔